reakjra/hyprland-personal-config/gpu/readme.md

 # NVIDIA Undervolting & Fan Control Guide

-A simple step-by-step guide to undervolt your NVIDIA GPU on Linux (Arch-based)
-using power limits and fan control scripts, integrated with Hyprland.
+> step-by-step guide to undervolt your NVIDIA GPU on Lusing power limits and fan control scripts

 ---